fabienne088/immo-eliza-ml/MODELSCARD.md

 - All missing categories for the categorical variables are encoded as `MISSING`

 ### Target variable
-The target variable is 'price'
+The target variable is 'price'.

 ### Features
 Following featueres were used: